 Boston Studies is a series of courses that make use of Boston as a living classroom.
 Students explore the city's rich resources in art, history, sociology, and ecology in courses that combine classroom lectures with dynamic field experiences throughout the city.

-Courses are drawn from the College of Arts & Sciences and Metropolitan College.
+Courses are drawn from the College of Arts & Sciences, Metropolitan College, and the College of General Studies.

 - Boston's Museums CAS AH 211